How to Save the Bees: Seven Ways You Can Help

 Colony collapse disorder (CCD) is a relatively recent disease affecting bee populations all over the world.
 The main symptom of this disorder is the disappearance of all worker bees from the hive.
 The worker bees leave behind their queen and a few nurse bees to care for the young larvae, along with plenty of food.
 Below are five facts you should know about CCD.

 - Scientists don’t know exactly what causes CCD.
-Proposed causes of CCD include a virus or parasite, pesticides, or environmental changes, such as climate change and habitat loss, but the science is still uncertain.
+Proposed causes of CCD include a virus or parasite, pesticides, or environmental changes.

 - Due to CCD, some bee species are now endangered.
-In 2017, the U.S. Fish and Wildlife Service announced some startling news– the rusty patched bumblebee would be placed on the endangered species list.
+In 2017, the U.S. Fish and Wildlife Service placed the rusty patched bumblebee on the endangered species list.

 - Bees are responsible for the production of more than $15 billion worth of agricultural and skincare products each year.

 - Almonds are almost exclusively pollinated by bees.
 Almond farmers now have to pay more than three times the cost to have beekeepers bring in hives to pollinate their crops, thanks to CCD.
 This results in higher prices for the consumer.

 - CCD has so far cost the beekeeping industry $2 billion to replace the 10 million hives affected by the disorder.